jeremiahkellick/jk_repo/README.md

 ### Prerequisites

-`jk_build` uses MSVC on Windows and GCC on other platforms.
-(If you'd prefer to use a different compiler than the default on your platform, see [Configuring jk_build](#configuring-jk_build).)
-This means `jk_build` will fail on macOS/Linux if it can't find `gcc` in your `PATH`.
+`jk_build` defaults to MSVC on Windows, Clang on macOS, and GCC on Linux.
+If you'd prefer to use a different compiler than the default on your platform, use the `-c` option.
+You can see more on that by running `jk_build --help`.

+`jk_build` will fail if the desired compiler is not in your `PATH`.
 On Windows, it looks for `cl`.
-For `cl` to be found, you'll either need to run it from the correct [Developer Command Prompt](https://learn.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-170#developer_command_prompt_shortcuts) or execute [vcvarsall.bat](https://learn.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-170#developer_command_file_locations) prior to using the command.
+For `cl` to be found, you'll either need to run `jk_build` from a [Developer Command Prompt](https://learn.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-170#developer_command_prompt_shortcuts) or execute [vcvarsall.bat](https://learn.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-170#developer_command_file_locations) before using `jk_build`.

 ### Building jk_build